Orchids of the Aude – Part One

 We recommend that you do NOT book your flights until the trip is confirmed!

-This short break explores top wild orchid sites of inland areas of the Aude county
+This orchid and wild flower holiday explores top wild orchid sites of inland areas of the Aude county

 The team for this trip highlights local knowledge, with a resident orchid specialist, a resident botanist and a resident British tour leader.
 Their intimate understanding of the Aude and its plants is a massive bonus!